Dental Implants Vs. Dental Bridge: Which Is The Best Option?

 As you can see, there are several differences between dental implants and dental bridges.
 The critical differences between the two:

-- Time.
 Dental bridges may be completed in two visits within a few weeks.
 Dental implants may take three to six weeks due to the healing process.
-However, they are securely inserted and designed to last a lifetime; therefore, there is no need for replacing the implant if no complications arise.

 When choosing your teeth replacement option, it is essential to research and consult with your dental professional to understand your options.
 For more information about dental implants and dental bridges, contact us at (877) 830-5689.